LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 *   `params` contains a non-empty `certificate`.
 *   `params.activeValidatorsUpdate` has the correct format:
-    *   for all `activeValidator` in `params.activeValidatorsUpdate` we have that `activeValidator.blsKey` is a BLS public keys, hence are 48 bytes long.
+    *   for all `activeValidator` in `params.activeValidatorsUpdate` we have that `activeValidator.blsKey` is a BLS public keys, hence it is 48 bytes long.
     *   every `activeValidator` in `params.activeValidatorsUpdate` has a different `activeValidator.blsKey`.
 *   `certificate.validatorsHash == bft.computeValidatorsHash(newActiveValidators, newCertificateThreshold)` where
     *   `newActiveValidators` is obtained as `sendingAccount.activeValidators` updated with `params.activeValidatorsUpdate`, see ["Update Validators" section](#update-validators) below.